While the W trek may be what brings the hordes to the park, the O Circuit is Torres del Paine National Park’s undisputed gem.

 This trek meanders alongside the lake, gaining and losing altitude as it goes, until you reach the start of the valley where it becomes all uphill.
 The views are incredible but if it’s sunny, it will be hot!

 16:00pm Arrive at El Chileno* and pitch your tent.
-Get everything organised for the morning as you’ll be leaving early.
+Get everything organized for the morning as you’ll be leaving early.
 Check with the staff what time sunrise will be the next morning.

 *Campamento Torres, the campground just below the towers, is no longer open to the public.
-It’s not as easy to get to the towers for dawn as the distance is now around four kilometres, rather than one kilometre; however, it is still possible to do it.
+It’s not as easy to get to the towers for dawn as the distance is now around four kilometers, rather than one kilometer; however, it is still possible to do it.

 If you can’t get a pitch at Chileno, it is possible to hike from Torres Central/Norte ($15,000 CLP ($21 USD) camping pitch per person).
 Although you’re not officially supposed to hike from here up to the towers, you can: leave four hours ahead of sunrise.
 It’s an additional one-hour 45 minutes if starting from Torres Central/Norte to reach the towers.